RCdeWit/infra/README.md

 - `public`: either `true` or `false`.
 If `true`, the reverse proxy will forward any traffic from the public internet.
 For `false`, the client must be connected to the Tailnet and allow-listed with `IP_ALLOW_LIST`.

 > [!WARNING]
 > Private services will get a DNS record that points to the internal Tailnet IP.
 This can be circumvented by someone who runs their own DNS.
-So the reverse proxy will also check if the connecting client is on the IP_ALLOW_LIST.
+So the reverse proxy will also check if the connecting client is on the `IP_ALLOW_LIST`.

 ## How to deploy